T20X/notes/templates.md

 in partial specialization, default arguments cannot appear in the argument list

+The behavior of a C++ program is undefined if it declares ... an explicit or partial specialization of any member class template of a standard library class or class template. **Basically member / free functions specializations are completely forbidden**

+std::swap is a function template, not a class template.
+Function templates cannot be partially specialised at all

 ## Specialization by function type so that its return type and signature can be taken out

 class specializations can have parameters function types Result(Args...)